DavidJRada/we-watch-client/README.md

 Add Utelly API to show where the movies are playing Make it easier to find the movie you are looking for

+Sort people you follow by actor/director/friend

+not logged in - landing screen should have most popular posts